ably-labs/react-websockets-tutorial/README.md

 The accompanying source code for our tutorial and video tutorial on how to use WebSockets with React and Node.

-- 📝 Read the written tutorial here and follow along.
+- 📝 Read the complete guide to WebSockest with React (including tutorial) [here](https://ably.com/blog/websockets-react-tutorial#how-to-use-web-sockets-with-react-and-node) and follow along.
 - 📹 Alternatively, we recorded the same tutorial as a video [here](https://youtu.be/4Uwq0xB30JE).

-In this tutorial, we build an realtime multiplayer cursor feature using [useWebSocket](https://github.com/robtaussig/react-use-websocket) WebSockets and [perfect-cursors](https://github.com/steveruizok/perfect-cursors).
+In the tutorial, we build an realtime multiplayer cursor feature using [React useWebSocket](https://github.com/robtaussig/react-use-websocket) WebSockets and [perfect-cursors](https://github.com/steveruizok/perfect-cursors) on the frontend, and [ws](https://github.com/websockets/ws) on the back.

-The final product looks something like this:
+The final product looks like this:

 ![Live cursors demo](./media/demo.gif)

-Follow along using your preferred tutorial medium above, browse and learn from the code, or have some fun and run the demo using the instructions below.
+Follow along using your preferred tutorial medium above, browse and learn from the code here, or have some fun and run the demo using the instructions below.

 ## Running the demo
 Want to run the demo and check it out?
 No problem!